Guides

 ℹ️

-And now you can view your Static files at the URL mentioned above.
-You can also view the admin dashboard of your CDN by visiting the URL mentioned above.
+And now you can view your Static files at the URL mentioned in the deployment output.
+You can also view the admin dashboard of your CDN by visiting the URL mentioned in the deployment output.

 🌐